TL;DR — Quick summary

 For high-traffic websites, maintaining speed during testing is critical.
 Optimizely’s server-side experimentation eliminates page flicker and reduces latency by running tests directly on the server.
 This ensures a seamless user experience even as you scale.

-For instance, a global e-commerce site can roll out and validate new features without compromising performance.
+For instance, a global Commerce site can roll out and validate new features without compromising performance.
 Backed by a global CDN and Edge Delivery, the platform guarantees lightning-fast load times and smooth execution - no flicker, no frustration.

-Collaboration Tools
+Collaboration tools

 Did you know that Optimizely provides an all-in-one marketing ecosystem?
 If yes, you’re going to be surprised with what’s next.
 Optimizely A/B testing is also a full cycle tool by itself, whether brainstorming, designing, or tracking experiments, you can do it within the tool.
 No need for third-party support, with features like idea backlogs, customizable workflows, and shareable calendars.